Friday, February 9, 2024

 Agam.

 There that feeling was again.
-The feeling that there something he was missing.
+The feeling that there was something he was missing.
 Something right in front of his face, perhaps, that he simply couldn’t see.

 “How did you know Agam?”